 I may set myself some challenges this year to get me outside my comfort zone.
 I will keep you updated on this through my newsletter (make sure you’re signed up if you want to know more or join me).

-If you want to see my system for staying on track of these goals, I’ll be sharing a video next week on it (templates included).
+If you want to see my system for staying on track with these goals, I’ll be sharing a video next week on it (templates included).

 Those are my goals!